jcayers20/mkdocs-autoapi/README.md

   - mkdocstrings
 ```

-### Excluding Patterns
+### Ignoring Patterns

-You can exclude files and directories from the documentation by specifying a
+You can ignore files and directories from the documentation by specifying a
-value in the `exclude` configuration option.
-This option accepts a list of
+value in the `autoapi_ignore` configuration option.
+This option accepts a list
-glob patterns.
-Note that the following patterns are always excluded:
+of glob patterns.
+Note that the following patterns are always ignored:

 * `**/.venv/**/`
 * `**/venv/**/`